katelynstenger/pattern_language_data_analysis/README.md

 the relationships of applying patterns in practice.

 The data analysis results in:
-total occuences of patterns across cases the scale at which patterns exist (individual, community, systems) a linear regression of total patterns used in a case relative to the difficulty of the problem at hand a graph (i.e., network) of complementary relationships between patterns a graph of interchangeable relationships between patterns
+- total occuences of patterns across cases
+- the scale at which patterns exist (individual, community, systems)
+- a linear regression of total patterns used in a case relative to the difficulty of the problem at hand

-Files inputted:
+- a graph (i.e., network) of complementary relationships between patterns
+- a graph of interchangeable relationships between patterns

+# A detail of the files inputted and their meanings

 Occurences.csv
 Column names include: [Case, Pattern 1, Pattern 2, ..., Patern n]